How to Grow Truffles

 Summer truffles will ripen and be ready for harvest between June and November.

-How to locate truffles
+How to Find Truffles

 Truffles produce a pungent yet distinct aroma.
-In the wild, they are sniffed out by pigs and for large commercial truffle farms, there are specialised dogs that have been trained to look for them.
+In the wild they are sniffed out by pigs and for large commercial truffle farms there are specialised dogs that have been trained to look for them.

 While most of us don’t have access to these kinds of resources, there are ways you can sniff out ripe truffles for yourself (literally).